smizell/json-remark/README.md

 #### JSON Remark Document

 - `version` - the version of the JSON Remark document.
+- `author` - a URL to the tool, service, or person that generated the JSON Remark document
-- `origin` - a URL specifying the origin of the remarks.
-This MUST act as an ID for the origin and a MAY act as a resolvable URL that defines documentation about the originating tool.
+- `origin` - a URL specifying the originating document of the remarks.
+This MUST act as an ID for the origin and a MAY act as a resolvable URL.
 - `more` - a URL linking to a place that provides additional data for the entire JSON Remark document
 - `remarks` (Array[Remark]) - an array of [Remark](#Remark) objects